kubecost/docs/README.md

 ### Contributing
-Create a new file or edit an existing markdown (.md) file.
+- Create a new file or edit an existing markdown (.md) file.
-Create PR
+- Create PR
-Sync to master branch
+- Sync to docs-kb branch
-Documentation will be updated with the change nightly
+- Documentation will be updated with the change nightly

 #### Images

-Place all image or other assets in the top level /images folder
+Place all image or other assets in the top level /images folder.

 Reference the image in a markdown document from githubusercontent.com: